This is wrong.

 - Campgrounds, private land, or public lands?

 Because what kind of rig is best for you might depend on how you live.
 For example, if you're going to move every few days, a fifth wheel or a 42' motorhome probably isn't so great/convenient due to the large size.

 They are great if you stay in one place for longer periods.
-They may not fit into certain campsites.
+However, you may not fit into certain campsites.
 (Be aware- most state parks and many national parks have a length limit.)
 They are big, long, and they take up even more room with their slides and awnings out.

 If you're going to stay on public lands a lot, you need to worry about your ground clearance (and length).
 Public land dirt roads aren't level and flat.
 Therefore, they aren't always friendly towards low axles, long motorhomes, or long back ends that can drag.